cea-hpc/modules/doc/source/modulefile.rst

 If a :file:`.modulecache` file is found at the root of a modulepath directory, this file is interpreted as Tcl code to learn all :file:`.modulerc`, :file:`.version` and modulefiles available.
-Modulepath directory is not walked through and no file in it are read as described above since all information are stored in :ref:`module cache<Module cache>` file.
+Modulepath content is read from :ref:`module cache<Module cache>` file.
+Modulepath directory is only walked through to check if limited access modulefiles or directories are available to current user.

 If no default version may be figured out, an implicit default is selected when this behavior is enabled (see :envvar:`MODULES_IMPLICIT_DEFAULT` in